-The Company is subject to the income and indirect tax laws of the states and municipalities in which the Company has significant business operations.
+The company is subject to the income and indirect tax laws of the states and municipalities in which the company has significant business operations.
 These tax laws are complex and subject to different interpretations by the taxpayer and the relevant governmental taxing authorities.
+The company must make judgements and interpretations about the application of these inherently complex tax laws when determining the provision for income taxes and the expense for indirect taxes and must also make estimates about when certain items affect taxable income in the various tax jurisdictions.
 Disputes over interpretations of the tax laws may be settled with the taxing authority upon examination or audit.
-The Company periodically evaluates the likelihood of assessments in each taxing jurisdiction resulting from current and subsequent years' examinations, and unrecognized tax benefits related to potential losses that may arise from tax audits are established in accordance with the guidance on accounting for unrecognized tax benefits.
+The Company periodically evaluates the likelihood of assessments in each taxing jurisdiction resulting from current and subsequent years' examinations, and unrecognized tax benefits related to potential losses that may arise from tax audits are established in accordance with guidance on accounting for unrecognized tax benefits.
 Once established, unrecognized tax benefits are adjusted when there is more information available or when an event occurs requiring a change.